 A veritable institution in Lyon, the Fête des Lumières (Festival of Lights) is an opportunity to (re)discover the city in a new, artistic and festive light.
 A taster of Christmas to come, it’s on from 8–11 December 2022.

 Every December for almost 30 years, the city of Lyon has lit up with an explosion of light and colour.
 Streets, squares and façades of buildings come alive with art installations by lighting designers, visual artists and other video conjurors.

 Visit the official site of the event for more information.

-The Festival of Lights originated in 1643, when the city implored the Virgin Mary to protect it from the plague, promising to honor her with a statue at the top of Fourvière Hill.
-Two hundred years later, on Dec 8, 1852, this statue was to be inaugurated, yet horrible weather conditions threatened the event.
-The sky miraculously cleared just at the right moment, and the people of Lyon placed thousands of candles in their windows to thank the Virgin Mary.
-They have been doing so ever since, and thus the Festival of Lights was born.
+The Fête des Lumières originated in 1643, when the city implored the Virgin Mary to protect her from the plague, promising to honour her with the construction of a statue at the top of the Fourvière hill.
+Two hundred years later, on 8 December 1852, when the statue’s inauguration was compromised by bad weather, the sky eventually – miraculously – cleared.
+To thank the Virgin Mary, the Lyonnais lit up their windows with thousands of candles, and the festival was born.